-It is OK to walk to warm up however.
-Your first 1-2 weeks of starting a fitness program should consist of the following stretches 1-2 times a day, and walking, biking or some other non-impact low intensity cardio activity for 10-15 minutes.
-You should also drink 2-3 liters of water a day.
+It is OK to walk to warm up, however.
+Your first 1-2 weeks of starting a fitness program should consist of the following stretches 1-2 times a day, and walking, biking or some other non-impact, low-intensity cardio activity for 10-15 minutes.
+You also should drink 2-3 liters of water a day.

 Follow the stretching chart after your workout.
 Hold these stretches or do these movements for at least 15-20 seconds each:

 - Arm and shoulder stretch

 - Iliotibial band (ITB)/hip